HerodotusDev/hdp-cairo/docs/src/architecture.md

 ## Architecture

-The HDP system is composed of several interlocking modules, each responsible for a specific part of the data processing pipeline.
+The HDP system is composed of several interlocking parts, each responsible for a specific piece of the data processing pipeline.

 ### 1. Verifiers